 On the downside, some found this Footjoy shoe too narrow for their feet.
 “I felt like I had long pointy wedding shoes,” says one of them.

-The original version of the Tour Alpha uses traditional lacing which, according to the feedback, But if you are a fan of the next-generation closure systems, the shoe also comes in a BOA version and even in a Dual BOA.
+The original version of the Tour Alpha uses traditional lacing which, according to the feedback, laces up easily and doesn’t come untied.
+But if you are a fan of the next-generation closure systems, the shoe also comes in a BOA version and even in a Dual BOA.

 A good part of the comfort is attributed to the shoe’s OrthoLite FitBed.
 It is compared to Boost foam in the Adidas Tour 360 22.

 The shoe also flexes well when walking despite all the amount of technology packed into it.

 There is a number of buyers who are disappointed in the shoe because of the chafing issues at the heel, specifically where the loop attaches to the collar:

 - “ended up with two huge dime-size blisters”

 - “one round and the back of my feet are cut wide open”

 - “my feet felt like they had been shredded.”